Berwick (Columbus, Ohio): Geography

 Most of the neighborhood is relatively flat.
 The area contains many spacious ranch houses and suburban streets that weave around the remains of the Berwick Golf Course and through the neighborhood.

 Berwick is roughly nine square miles.
 The town is located four miles east of downtown Columbus, providing Berwick residents with a close commute to downtown.

 Culture

 This neighborhood has grown since 2009 because of its diverse mix of cultures, affordable housing and overall location in relation to the rest of the metropolitan area.
 The population according to census 2015 data rose from 4,160 in 2009 to 4,322 in 2015.

 A recent analysis of the population of Berwick by Realtor.com stated, "70% of people are married and 30% of people are single.
 The percent of people married is 2% lower than the ratio of Columbus Metro at 72%.
 In Berwick, the male-to-female ratio is 1,918 to 2,405, which is 17% lower than the ratio of Columbus Metro at 979,841 to 1,013,818.
 Age demographic data is sourced from census, 2015."

+TAT Ristorante di Famiglia, which was opened in 1929 on the corner of college and Livingston Avenues, claims to be the oldest Italian restaurant in the city.
+Another well-known restaurant located in Berwick is simply called "The Berwick."